scientifios/organizational_app_group_1_csen268_f25/README.md

 6. Optional: format with `flutter format .` and analyze with `flutter analyze` before submitting changes.

 ## Development Notes
-- Task/list CRUD now goes through `TasksRepository`, which expects Firebase Auth + Firestore to be configured; update indexes/rules as needed for your project.
+- Task/list CRUD and intelligence features (My Day, Important board, search/filter/sort) now flow through `TasksRepository`, which expects Firebase Auth + Firestore to be configured; update indexes/rules as needed for your project.
 - Authentication is already powered by Firebase Auth via `AuthCubit`.
 - Add new feature pages under `lib/ui/pages/` and register them in `AppRouter.create` to expose routes.
 - Keep Cubit states immutable and rely on `copyWith` patterns to avoid unintended widget rebuilds.